Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries full burden.
-It discloses the two modes, async behavior with webhook, batch generation always async, output format conversion, multilingual/currency support, and advanced PDF options.
-No contradictory or missing critical behavior.
+No annotations are provided, so the description carries the full burden.
+It comprehensively discloses behavioral traits: two rendering modes, async mode with webhook, batch generation, output format conversion, multilingual rendering, currency conversion, advanced PDF options (watermark, password, PDF/A), and hardRefresh behavior.
+No destructive actions are implied, and there is no contradiction with any missing annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.